Victor Bodson: London

+Post-Liberation

 After the liberation, he had the same portfolios and, as justice minister, was partially responsible for purification (épuration) in the Liberation Government, and in the National Unity Government (until 1 March 1947).
 In 1948 and 1951 he was re-elected to the Chamber.

+In 1961 he was appointed to the Council of State.
+In 1964 he left the Council, and wanted to stand for election again in the Luxembourg constituency; however, his party did not see him as a sufficiently strong candidate.
+In the end he stood in the East constituency and was successful, and also managed to be elected President of the Chamber of Deputies.

+European Commission

 In 1967 he was appointed as Luxembourg's European Commissioner and served on the Rey Commission until 1970.
 He had responsibility for Transport.
+In 1970, his term was not renewed by the new centre-right government, and he was replaced by Albert Borschette, a diplomat close to the liberals.

+After 1970, he rarely intervened in politics.

 Righteous Among Nations award

 Victor Bodson lived close to the river Sauer, which acts as the border between Luxemburg and Germany.
 Bodson helped create and operate an escape route for Jews during World War II.
 The route required fleeing Jews to cross over the river before meeting Bodson at his house in Steinheim.
 Here using a special apparatus in his car, he would ferry these people to a safe haven that had been prepared in advance by his friends.

 During the course of his actions, Victor Bodson risked his life several times.
 Due to the results of his actions approximately 100 Jews were saved from the concentration camps.